ghankerson/origins-conscioussness/intro.md

 	  The hero is faced with dragon fight.
 The dragon is the uroboros (or the first parents) rearing its ugly head trying to snatch the ego back into the unconscious.
+Killing the terrible mother liberates the treasure or the fertile feminine.

 	III.
 The Slaying of the Father

+	  Even if the ego (hero or son) kills the terrible mother there is still the masculine side of the uroboros to deail with.

 C. The Transformation Myth
 	I. The Captive and the Treasure
 	II.
 Transformation or Osiris
-In the next stage, The Great Mother, the masculine is diminished and the feminine dominates in largely a negative connotation as it prevents the young ego from blossoming.
-As we proceed through he next stages the ego becomes independent.
-These stages are  the separation of the world parents, the birth of the hero, the slaying of the mother (or the dragon fight), the slaying of the father and finally the captive and the treasure and the transformation or Osiris.

  The symbol then in the final stage is the mandala where unity is again achieved but the individual now joins in the embrace of the symbolic feminine and masculine as a conscious participant.

 Each of these stages is a chapter in the book and will have one or podcasts dedicated to them.

 Human consciousness has absorbed more and more unconscious contents over